-Various algorithms have been proposed to tackle some of the challenges aforementioned, including the \ac{CoCoA} and \ac{CoCoA}$+$ algorithms~\cite{jaggi2014communication,makonecny2017} for communication efficiency.
-Recently, \ac{FL} has been proposed as a solution aimed at solving all the challenges mentioned, thus differing from the other \ac{DML} methods discussed above.
+Some algorithms to tackle the challenges above have been proposed~\cite{jaggi2014communication,makonecny2017,konecny2016}, including the the \ac{CoCoA} and \ac{CoCoA}$+$ algorithms~\cite{jaggi2014communication,makonecny2017} that address challenges on communication efficiency.
+One of these algorithms is \ac{FL}, which has been proposed as a solution aimed at solving all the challenges mentioned and thus differing from the \ac{CoCoA} and \ac{CoCoA}$+$ algorithms.

-\subsection{Federated Learning}
+\section{Federated learning}

-In \ac{FL} methods, a common global model is trained with the \ac{PS} from a federation of devices but not necessarily all the devices.
-The raw data at each device is kept locally and used to compute a local model update towards the common global goal.
-Instead of using local models to make predictions on devices, \ac{FL} brings the model training to the devices as well~\cite{konecny2017}.
+In \ac{FL} methods~\cite{konecny2016}, a common global model is trained in a distributed manner using the \ac{PS} within the centralized architecture of \ac{DML}.
+The common scenario in \ac{FL} is the one in which the number of participating devices is typically large and have slow or unstable connections; the devices do not want to share their raw data with the \ac{PS} or other devices; and there is heterogeneity in the data across the devices and in the computation capabilities.
+Note that this scenario implies that \ac{FL} methods must address challenges in terms of communication efficiency, privacy, and systems/statistical heterogeneity, which are the challenges common to \ac{DML} methods mentioned in Section~\ref{sub:prob_form_dml}.

-The number of participating devices are typically large and have slow or unstable connections (communication efficiency), the devices do not want to share the raw data with the \ac{PS} or other devices (privacy), are heterogeneous in the data (statistical heterogeneity), and in the computation capabilities (systems heterogeneity).
-Figure~\ref{fig:fed_learning} shows a scenario in which $K$ devices and the \ac{PS} use \ac{FL} methods to minimize the empirical risk.
-Notice that only the federated devices that belong to the set $\calS_t$ participate in the learning at communication round $t$ and not all $K$ devices, represented by the solid and dotted lines in Fig.~\ref{fig:fed_learning}, respectively.
+Figure~\ref{fig:fed_learning} shows a \ac{FL} scenario in which $K$ devices and the \ac{PS} use \ac{FL} towards a common global goal, which is to minimize the empirical risk.
+Notice that only the federated devices that belong to the set $\calS^t$ participate in the learning at communication round $t$ and not all the $K$ devices, represented by the solid and dotted lines in Figure~\ref{fig:fed_learning}, respectively.